WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-02-22-deploy-dacpac-linux-azure-devops.md

 ### Upload the Dacpac Package

-After building the Dacpac package, you have to extract it from the Docker container and upload it as build artifact.
+After building the Dacpac package, you have to extract it from the Docker container and upload it as the build artifact.
 This is done in the DockerBuildAndPush template which is located under pipelines/templates.
 Add the following code after the PublishCodeCoverage task:

 <script src="https://gist.github.com/WolfgangOfner/a80c880850593315d7717750d3ff0e38.js"></script>